 Are the overall strategy, methodology, and analyses well-reasoned and appropriate to accomplish the specific aims of the project?
 Are potential problems, alternative strategies, and benchmarks for success presented?
 Are there measurable hypotheses?
 Are both formative research and process evaluation included?
 Are the plans for 1) protection of human subjects from research risks, and 2) inclusion of minorities and members of both sexes/genders, as well as the inclusion of children, justified in terms of the scientific goals and research strategy proposed?
-Is a realistic timeline included?
+Is the timeline realistic?
 Does the applicant acknowledge the successes and failures of past research in the literature and use such knowledge to design and implement the study?
 Is the study likely to have high participation and/or adherence rates?
 Are the proposed recruitment and retention strategies adequate?
+Does the applicant identify how this project fits within the WIC clinic operations and enhance services?

 For feasibility studies, an adequately powered study is not required, but effect size should be reported for the proposed pilot study.
 For other studies, is the sample size adequate and is the study adequately powered to detect intervention effects?
 Are there sufficient evidence and justification that the effect size can be achieved through the proposed intervention in the allotted time in the proposed study population?
+Are the proposed questionnaires valid with the target population?
 Are the statistical analyses appropriate for the design and unit of randomization selected?
 Are the informed consent procedures, data collection, quality control, and data management appropriate?

-Human Subjects Protection: Not part of the scoring, but if inadequate will disqualify a proposal.
+Human Subjects Protection: Not part of the scoring, but if inadequate protections for data or human subjects, the application will be disqualified.